bwu62/stat240-revamp/docs/03-handling-data.md

 ## [16]  -5  -6  -7  -8  -9 -10
 ```

-The `seq()` function does something similar, except it also has additional arguments `by` to specify the step size and `length.out` which specifies how many numbers to have in total (note only ONE of these arguments can be set at a time).
+The `seq()` function does something similar, except it also has additional arguments `by` to specify the step size and `length.out` which specifies how many numbers to have in total (note: only ONE of these arguments can be set at a time).

 ``` r